 After retiring from the stage, Lopez joined WNBC-TV in New York as an on-air cultural arts reporter, writing and producing feature segments on the arts, artists, and arts education.
 Later, she served as director of student placement, student evaluation, and curriculum planning at New York’s Ballet Academy East, where she was also a full-time senior faculty member.
 She served on the dance faculty of Barnard College and guest taught at numerous dance institutions and festivals in the United States.

 In 2002, Lopez became executive director of the George Balanchine Foundation, which works to educate the public about dance and further the art of ballet, with a special emphasis on the work and achievements of George Balanchine.
-She also co-founded the Cuban Artists Fund, which supports Cuban and Cuban American artists in their endeavors.
+She also co-founded and is on the board of the Cuban Artists Fund, which supports Cuban and Cuban American artists in their endeavors.

 Lopez has served as a dance panelist for the National Endowment for the Arts.
 She assumed the artistic directorship of Miami City Ballet, a major repository of the works of George Balanchine, in 2012.
 That year, she received an award from the American Immigration Law Foundation honoring Cuban Americans for their accomplishments and contributions to American society, and in 2011 she was honored with the prestigious Jerome Robbins Award for her years in dance.